 Associate Vice President for Research

-- October 2 2014 at 1:00 PM5057 WoodwardThe offices of the Vice President for Research, Provost, and Faculty Affairs (School of Medicine) are pleased to offer the Professional and Academic Development seminar series for WSU faculty, chairs & directors, postdoctoral trainees & graduate students, and administrators.
+- November 13 2014 at 1:00 PM5057 WoodwardThe offices of the Vice President for Research, Provost, and Faculty Affairs (School of Medicine) are pleased to offer the Professional and Academic Development seminar series for WSU faculty, chairs & directors, postdoctoral trainees & graduate students, and administrators.
 Seminars are free, but registration is required.
-This seminar, Insights for Successful Foundation Funding, will take place Thursday, October 2, 2014, 1-2:30 p.m. at 5057 Woodward, 6th Floor, Conference Room A. Topics will include: How to find foundation funding Meeting foundations' mission statements Building a relationship with your foundation program officer And more!
-The moderator will be Heidi Coates, director of Foundation Relations.
-Speakers will include Julianne Bjarnesen, senior Foundation Relations officer, and Julie Burtch, Foundation Relations officer.
-We hope to see you there!
+This seminar, Developing a Budget for Your Grant Proposals, will take place Thursday, November 13, 2014, 1-2:30 p.m. at 5057 Woodward, 6th Floor, Conference Room A. The moderator will be Gail Ryan, Assistant Vice President for Sponsored Program Administration.
+Although PAD seminars will no longer be recorded due to low viewing activity, please see past seminar videos and handouts on the PAD website.
+If you have questions about this seminar series, please contact email@example.com.
+We hope to see you at this informative PAD session!

 - COS Pivot/WSU ResearchConnect Training

-- October 16 2014 at 10:00 AMUndergraduate Library, David AdamanyFaculty, staff and students are invited to a hands-on demonstration to learn how to join and use COS Pivot and WSU ResearchConnect.
+- November 19 2014 at 2:00 PMUndergraduate Library, David AdamanyFaculty, staff and students are invited to a hands-on demonstration to learn how to join and use COS Pivot and WSU ResearchConnect.
 Wayne State University subscribes to COS Pivot, the single most comprehensive source of funding information available.
 Whether your work is in the sciences or the arts, COS Pivot services can help support and advance your research.
 Much more efficient than Googling, the database is an aggregation of funding information that is verified for accuracy, updated for currency and formatted for quick, targeted searching.
 COS Pivot is available to all current WSU faculty, staff and students.
 Click on the links below to view COS Pivot handouts Getting StartedFinding ScholarsFinding Funding OpportunitiesYour COS PIVOT Home Page In an effort to promote and facilitate interdisciplinary research, Wayne State University is committed to using innovative research tools and information technologies to promote collaboration.
 ResearchConnect is one of these tools which provides a searchable database of expertise across most disciplines at WSU.
 Explore the profiles, publications, and grant data of hundreds of researchers within our university.
 Follow the network and collaborations within WSU, throughout the SciVal Experts Community, and across the national DIRECT and VIVO networks.
 The publications and grants listed for faculty members reflect their expertise in the unit(s) with which they are affiliated here at WSU or at prior institutions and offer a snapshot of their knowledge and interests.
-This training seminar will take place Thursday, October 16, 2014, 10-11:30 a.m., in the Undergraduate Library, Computer Lab A. This event is free, but space is limited, and registration is required!
+This training seminar will take place Wednesday, November 19, 2014, 2-3:30 p.m., in the Undergraduate Library, Computer Lab A. This event is free, but space is limited, and registration is required!

 - More Events